 Well, me and a bunch of others to fix it.
 It’s not just me.
 Service NSW has really been at the forefront of how the government has responded to the citizens, both in terms of border closures, but also grants following the bushfires and all of those sorts of things.

-But I think that the border closure came in early July, three or four months into the lockdown and people are sort of harassed and harangued and stressed.
-And now you’re saying you’ve got to give up a weekend and actually work nonstop and getting this going.
+But I think that the border closure came in early July, three or four months into the lockdown and people are harassed and harangued and stressed.
+Now you’re saying you’ve got to give up a weekend and actually work nonstop and getting this going.

-How did you avoid burnout among your team in such a sort of demand?
+How did you avoid burnout among your team in such online demand?

 Well, that’s been very difficult.

-Simon, where does the responsibility for those sort of mental wellbeing- Is this an HR issue, or is this something it needs to do?
+Simon, where does the responsibility for mental wellbeing lie?
+Is this an HR issue?

 No, it’s not an HR issue.
 It comes down to individual managers and of course, the whole executive from the secretary down and even the Premier down.